 · Middle school students gather in one district middle school to participate in a self-contained program, where Mathematics, Language Arts, Science, and Social Studies are taught by a Teacher of the Gifted.

 · High school students select gifted courses in the area of Humanities, as well as Honors and Advanced Placement courses in Mathematics and Sciences.
-Students also have the opportunity to enroll in independent study.
+Students also have the opportunity to enroll in courses at Holy Family University (at a reduced cost) and/or independent study.

 Each year, or upon parent request, the plan for each child is reviewed and adjusted as needed.
 This plan is called a "GIEP" (Gifted Individualized Education Plan).